Vinit2244/C-shell/README.md

 ### Errors:
 - If some error occurs in redirection then the error is just printed on the terminal and not redirected (just as the terminal on mac)

+### Activities:
+- I have considered processes with status 'R' and 'S' as running and with 'T', 'D' and 'Z' as stopped.
+(Status read from /proc/pid/stat)

 # To-do:
 - [ ] Replace all perror with normal bprintf using color coding